Fentrice Driskell

-Fentrice DeNell Driskell (born March 3, 1979) is an American attorney and politician who is the Representative in the Florida House of Representatives from the 67th House district in Hillsborough County.
-She is Of Counsel at the law firm of Carlton Fields.
-She is the minority leader in the Florida House of Representatives.
+Fentrice DeNell Driskell (born March 3, 1979) is an American attorney and Democratic Party politician currently serving as minority leader and representing the 67th House district in Hillsborough County in the Florida House of Representatives.
+She was previously of counsel at the law firm of Carlton Fields, and is presently a partner at Swope, Rodante P.A.

-Early life and education
+Early life, education, and career

-Driskell was born in Winter Haven, Florida, to African-American parents.
-Driskell was awarded her bachelor of arts degree by Harvard University and her Juris Doctor degree by Georgetown University.
-After law school Driskell clerked for the Honorable Anne C. Conway of the U.S. District Court for the Middle District of Florida.
-Fentrice also interned for the Honorable Andrew J. Peck of the U.S. District Court for the Southern District of New York.
+Driskell was born in Winter Haven, Florida to African-American parents.
+Driskell earned her Bachelor of Arts from Harvard University and her Juris Doctor from the Georgetown University Law Center.
+After law school, Driskell was a clerk for Judge Anne C. Conway of the U.S. District Court for the Middle District of Florida.
+Fentrice also was an intern for Andrew J. Peck, magistrate judge of the U.S. District Court for the Southern District of New York.

 Political career

 Election

 Driskell was elected in the general election on November 6, 2018, winning 53 percent of the vote over 47 percent for incumbent Republican candidate Shawn Harrison.